mebels/men-to-zen-migration/README.md

 Start a scan in the backend (Overview -> Refresh database), so that all albums and photo files are entered in the database.
 Now use the migration scripts at your own risk.

+The scripts work as follows:
+Extract each entry one by one from the Zenphoto database table.
+For albums the path is used.
+Menalto database table column: relative_path_cache.
+Zenphoto database table column: folder.
+Images use the path and file name with file extension.
+Menalto database table column: relative_path_cache.
+Zenphoto database table columns: albums-> folder + images-> filename.
+Search for match and extract the entries (title, description, etc.) from the Menalto database table.
+Notice: Files that are not in the Zenphoto Folder /albums that are not entered in the Zenphoto database when clicking on "Refresh database" and therefore not included in the migration.

 If you use tables Prefixe in the database, they must be written in the right place in the script.

 With the albums and images script you can do a test run by commenting out the lines of the SQL UPDATE at the end and the associated if/else (successfull/error) rule.
 In addition, an (commented-out) option for a limited test run is included (value $i with continue and break).